Are you ready to get started? Choose your package, and we will begin today!

 The Personal Statement Review Service is:

-- Behind closed doors within a private secure network using Google Drive.
+- Behind closed doors within a private, secure network using Google Drive.

 - Telephone consultations are included with all edits above the single edit level.
-It’s often hard to communicate exactly what you want 100’s of miles away; for this reason, we offer the option to edit right along with us over the telephone while sharing in real-time over Google Drive.
+It’s often hard to communicate exactly what you want hundreds of miles away; for this reason, we offer the option to edit right along with us over the telephone while sharing in real-time over Google Drive.
 This is an option available to all our paid clients who purchase above the single edit level.

 - We provide both revision and editing of all essays.
 What’s the difference?
 See below